ElmoNeedsArson/M12_Entire_Structure/README.md

 It also provides two apis to store the data, and request feedback from the openAI api according to predesigned rules.

 It does not contain the needed api keys or requested domains, these have been stripped.

+The whole setup was hosted on a vps in different docker containers, and used subdomains of my main domain jessestrijker.com.